princenarula222/People-Counting/README.md

 5. Ground truth .mat files are generated in 'ground-truth'(data_annotation/ground-truth/) folder.
 Transfer the contents of this folder to 'ShanghaiTech/part_B/train_data/ground-truth/' folder.
 Also, images are resized to 1024*768 as this is the resolution of ShanghaiTech part B images.
 You may change the desired resolution by changing appropriate parameters in the 'gt_mat_gen.m' file depending upon the model you're intending to use.
 Transfer the contents of 'images'(data_annotation/images/) folder to 'ShanghaiTech/part_B/train_data/images/' folder.

-Note - If you're trying to add your testing dataset to the ShanghaiTech part B testing dataset, follow the same steps keeping in mind
-'ShanghaiTech/part_B/test_data/images/' instead of 'ShanghaiTech/part_B/train_data/images/' and 'ShanghaiTech/part_B/test_data/ground-truth/' instead of 'ShanghaiTech/part_B/train_data/ground-truth/'.
+Note - The script is configured for .jpg files.
+If you're trying to add your testing dataset to the ShanghaiTech part B testing dataset, follow the same steps keeping in mind 'ShanghaiTech/part_B/test_data/images/' instead of 'ShanghaiTech/part_B/train_data/images/' and 'ShanghaiTech/part_B/test_data/ground-truth/' instead of 'ShanghaiTech/part_B/train_data/ground-truth/'.
 Use t=0 if you're not using the ShanghaiTech dataset.

 # Feature Extraction